-16. Example Language: Climate change is altering Northwest landscapes and impacting our communities in substantial ways.
-As these impacts intensify, they threaten entire ecosystems and our communities that are connected to these landscapes.
+Example Language: Climate change is altering Northwest landscapes and impacting our communities in substantial ways.
+As these impacts intensify, they threaten to destabilize entire ecosystems and our communities that are connected to these landscapes.
 But what is the role of public lands-especially forests on public lands-as a climate change defense?
 How can landscapes contribute to the fight against climate change?

-17. Example Language: Public lands-especially forests-have a natural, but largely unnoticed, toolkit to combat climate change.
+Example Language: Public lands-especially forests-have a natural, but largely unnoticed, toolkit to combat climate change.
 This includes the ability to pull and store massive amounts of carbon from the atmosphere.
 But forests also help provide clean water and air, biodiversity, vital pollinators, land connectivity to help wildlife adapt to a changing climate, and storm and flood protection for downstream communities.

-18. Example Language: The first tool forests offer is that they store massive amounts of carbon, keeping it out of the atmosphere and slowing climate change.
+Example Language: The first tool forests offer is that they store massive amounts of carbon, keeping it out of the atmosphere and slowing climate change.
 It's estimated that forests worldwide remove nearly a quarter of the carbon dioxide humans pump into the atmosphere, substantially slowing the effects of climate change.

 Forests on public lands store around 3 trillion tons of carbon, keeping it locked away in the trees and soil.
 That's more carbon than is stored in US fossil fuel reserves.
-But forests have gradually accumulated all this carbon over centuries.
-As we talked about earlier, forests cannot currently keep pace with our emissions.

-19. Example Language: This makes undisturbed old-growth forests on public lands "carbon sinks."
+This makes undisturbed old-growth forests on public lands "carbon sinks."
 In simpler terms-carbon goes into the forest, but very little of it ever comes back out... as long as the forest remains undisturbed.